medlight2u.com

 Genetics

-Because fibromyalgia tends to run in families, there may be certain genetic mutations that may make you more susceptible to developing the disorder.
+Because it tends to run in families, there may be certain genetic mutations that may make you more susceptible to developing the disorder.

 Infections